stommen/tif285/Intro/Intro.md

 reproducible.
 From a societal stand, this is an important element since many of the developers are employees of large public institutions like universities and research labs.

-Let us also add a disclaimer concerning the fantastic progress of machine learning technology.
-Even though we may dream of computers developing some kind of higher learning capabilities, at the end (even if the artificial intelligence community keeps touting our ears full of fancy futuristic avenues), it is we, yes you reading these lines, who end up constructing and instructing, via various algorithms, the machine learning approaches.

-For self-driving vehicles, where the standard machine learning algorithms discussed here enter into the software, there are stages where the human programmer has to make choices.
-As an example, all carmakers have the safety of the driver and the accompanying passengers as their utmost priority.
-Consider the scenario where the programmer has to construct an *if* statement that decides in an accident scenario between crashing into a truck or steering into a group of bicyclists.

-This leads to serious ethical aspects.
-Who s entitled to make such choices?
-Keep in mind that many of the algorithms you will encounter in this series of lectures, or that you will hear about later, are indeed based on simple programming instructions.
-And you are very likely to be one of the people who end up writing such a code.
-Thus, developing a sound ethical attitude is much needed.
-The example of the self-driving cars is just one of infinitely many cases where we have to make choices.
-When you analyze data on economic inequalities, who guarantees that you are not cherrypicking data to reach a specific conclusion which may support your political views?

-We do not have the answers here, nor will we venture into a deeper discussions of these aspects, but we want you think over these topics in a more overarching way.
-A statistical data analysis with its dry numbers and graphs meant to guide the eye, does not necessarily reflect the truth, whatever that is.
-As a scientist, and after a university education, you are supposedly a highly qualified citizen, with an improved critical view and understanding of the scientific method, and perhaps some deeper understanding of the ethics of science at large.
-Use these insights.
-You owe it to our society.